EmreKaratopuk/ansible-web-infrastructure/backup_restore.md

 ### MySQL and InfluxDB Dump
 * MySQL dump works on: `everyday at 20.e00 UTC`
-* MySQL dump destionation path: `/home/backup/mysql/`
+* MySQL dump destination path: `/home/backup/mysql/`
 * InfluxDB dump works on: `everyday at 21.e00 UTC`
-* InfluxDB dump destionation path: `/home/backup/influxdb`
+* InfluxDB dump destination path: `/home/backup/influxdb`

 The exported files are the main backup files and stored locally.
 These files are also used to create backups in remote destinations (backup server).